mpicbg-scicomp/tissue_miner/README.md

 TissueAnalyzer
 =============
--Tissue Analyzer (copyright Aigouy 2016) ships with its own licence see license_TA.txt bundled in the software.
+-Tissue Analyzer (copyright Aigouy 2016) ships with its own licence (see license_TA.txt bundled in the software).
 Tissue Analyzer should not be modified or reverse engineered.
 Tissue Analyzer should always be distributed bundled with TM and not alone.